ziminas1990/space-expansion/web-client/docs/deploy-on-windows.md

 INFO:quart.serving:Running on http://0.0.0.0:5000 (CTRL + C to quit)
 ```

-It means that quart is receiving incomming HTTP reuest at 5000 port.
+It means that quart is receiving incoming HTTP requests at 5000 port.

 To connect to the server open [localhost:5000](http://localhost:5000) in your browser.